Latest News

 Catastrophic wildfires bring urgency to Resilient Federal Forests Act

-Such destructive and ever-larger wildfires are a perennial event, and each year various agencies must brace--under tight budgets and limited resources--for long, busy months of fighting these fires.
-Proof that bans on logging, clearing, and grazing are partly responsible for…
+Such destructive and ever-larger wildfires are a perennial event, and each year various agencies must brace–under tight budgets and limited resources–for long, busy months…

 ‘Sagebrush Rebellion’ attorney, Karen Budd-Falen, in running to head up BLM